tommy-russoniello/docs/YouTube Policy.md

 >A Content ID claim will automatically be applied to videos using our music.
 This guarantees that the original musician fairly receives a percentage of the advertising earnings of the claimed videos.

 >Some people have been counter-claiming these automated claims.
 If you do not have a license then we ask that you do not counter-claim.
-We will have to hand out a strike if a claim is counter-claimed repeatedly.
-This is only fair to the original artists.

 ## Using Monstercat Music in Your Videos